 There is an abundance of research promoting the notion that well thought-out office design is a powerful tool for stimulating employee productivity.
 Therefore, for employees to work at their most productive, the workplace should support ability, motivation and opportunity.

 Interestingly, in 1985 only 30% of an individual’s work depended on working with others, however by 2010 this had increased to 80%.
 Hence, the trend towards generic open office plans to encourage collaboration and transparency.
 However, the downside of open-plan offices is the loss of quiet space which is needed for tasks requiring concentration.
-A clumsily applied open-plan office design will actually adversely impact on privacy and make focussing a real challenge for workers.
+A clumsily applied open-plan office design will actually adversely impact on privacy and make focusing a real challenge for workers.

 One of the current approaches to office design looks at the tasks staff need to complete within their role and then design the office space to create the different types of environment that will help them complete these tasks more effectively.
 This approach is known as Agile Working or Activity Based Working and has seen more success than simply jumping on the open-plan bandwagon that may work for some businesses but not for others, working out to be expensive and ineffective.